 In order for recognized student organizations to maintain their approved status, at least one representative of each currently recognized student organization must attend the registered student organization orientation at the beginning of the Fall semester.
 This event, sponsored by the Department of Student Activities, is mandatory.
-If a student organization register following the orientation, a student organization representative must schedule a time to personally meet with the Director of Student Activities or Coordinator of Student Activities.
+If a student organization representative fails to attend this orientation or if a student organization register following the orientation, a student organization representative must schedule a time to personally meet with the Director of Student Activities or Coordinator of Student Activities.
 Once a registered student organization completes the required form and has a representative attend the orientation or meet with the Director or Coordinator of Student Activities, registration is complete for the academic year.